FlockyChou/vtubing.info/before-starting/setting-clear-expectations.md

 ## How to Be Entertaining When No One is Watching

-Especially when first starting out, one of the most important things you need to learn how to do is being entertaining when no one is watching.
+When first starting out as a content creator, one of the most important things you need to learn how to do is being entertaining, especially when no one is watching.

 {% include youtube.html id='uupxfOwyCUk' %}

 The video above by Zekos covers a few things we've already discussed but at around the 1:35 mark, it talks about how to stream to 0 viewers.
 In it, he highlights the fact that if you are actively watching your view count and only entertaining when you see that someone is watching, chances are it's too late and they may have already left.
 Your question to yourself should be "At any given time, if someone clicked into my stream, would they have a reason to continue watching or would they click away?"
 Think about your own experiences clicking into a stream or video and closing it out because it was either boring, too busy, too loud, etc. and use those to gauge your own content.

+## How to Stand Out as a Content Creator

+Lastly, in a sea of millions of content creators and tens of thousands of people streaming online at any given time, the novelty of being a VTuber is no longer enough to stand out.

+{% include youtube.html id='UVPPo8L5RO0' %}

+In the video above by Randon Neuring, an ex-corporate VTuber, he goes over what you should be focusing on if you want to start being a VTuber today at around the 2:13 mark.

+The most relevant takeaways for me are:
+1. **Find something you're passionate about and is uniquely you.** Find something not many others are making content about or something you are extremely knowledgeable about and make content about that.
+1. **Don't try to copy what other people are doing.** There's always going to be some sort of overlap in interests but do not simply copy what other larger VTubers are doing.
+    1. A lot of VTubers (and streamers in general) are about to do variety streaming or stream mainstream content because they already have a following, not the other way around.
+    1. Large IRL streamers such as Ludwin and Jerma started out their streaming careers streaming niche content like Smash Bros and Team Fortress 2 respectively.